bendardenne/MMM-TomTomTraffic/README.md

 `tomtom.thickness` | _Optional_ Thickness factor for the traffic lines.
 `mapbox.apiToken`  | _Optional_ Mapbox API token.
 If not provided, no background data will be shown.
 `mapbox.mapId`     | _Optional_ Mapbox map id.
 This is of the form "user/styleId".
 Mapbox provides a couple of default styles.
 You can also make your own style in MapBox studio.
 By default, we use MapBox Light v10.

+## API tokens

+### TomTom

+To obtain a TomTom API token, go to <https://developer.tomtom.com/> and create an account.
+Then create an app.
+Use the "Consumer API Key" in the configuration of the module.

+### MapBox

+This is optional.
+If you don't provide a MapBox API token, no background data will be loaded and only the traffic map from TomTom will be shown.
+To obtain a token, go to <https://account.mapbox.com> and create an account, then create a token.